usmanyaqoob49/Petrol-Gas-Prices-Worldwide-EDA/README.md

 # Petrol-Gas-Prices-Worldwide-EDA

-EDA and Data Visualization was done to get the insights from the dataset to answer some major Qestions.
+Detailed Data Analysis and Visualization on the dataset from Zeeshan Usmani to get the insights from the data like: order to answer different questions like:
+● Analysis and Visualization of Top Oil Consuming Countries.
+● Analysis and Visualization of Lowest Oil Consuming Countries.
+● Analysis and Visualization of Countries with Highest Prices and Oil Consumption.
+●Visualization of Relation between the Factors like Oil Prices and Consumption.
+● Detailed Analysis and Visualization of Statistics of Pakistan and its Comparison with other countries.